3dcitydb/3dcitydb-docs/source/3dcitydb/main-features.rst

    composed of rooms, interior doors, stairs, and furniture.
-This allows among other things to select the floor space of a building, so that it can later be used e.g. to derive SmartBuildings or to form 3D solids by extrusion [Döllner et al. 2005].
+This allows among other things to select the floor space of a building, so that it can later be used e.g. to derive SmartBuildings or to form 3D solids by extrusion [DBBF2005]_.
 Buildings can be assigned addresses that are also stored in the 3D city database.
 Their implemen­tation refers to the OASIS xAL Standard, which maps the address formats of the different countries into a unified XML schema.